BINPIPE/monitoring-and-telemetry/README.md

 Follow [this link for a DEMONSTRATION for SPRINGBOOT MONITORING USING PROMETHEUS TELEMETRY & GRAFANA DASHBOARDS](https://github.com/BINPIPE/monitoring-and-telemetry/tree/master/prometheus-grafana)

 ___
+### ELK

+ELK Stack is designed to allow users to take to data from any source, in any format, and to search, analyze, and visualize that data in real time.

+ELK provides centralized logging that be useful when attempting to identify problems with servers or applications.
+It allows you to search all your logs in a single place.
+It also helps to find issues that occur in multiple servers by connecting their logs during a specific time frame.

+[Read more about ELK and the demonstration] (https://github.com/BINPIPE/monitoring-and-telemetry)

+___
 :ledger: Maintainer: **[Prasanjit Singh](https://www.linkedin.com/in/prasanjit-singh)** | **www.binpipe.org**